Meet the committee,say hello.

 Email Tony

-Tracey Fletcher — General Committee
+Tracey Fletcher — Show Manager (acting)

 My Name is Tracey Fletcher and along with my husband Michael, first came into the breed in the 1980’s.
 Michael has always owned Bull Terriers, our affix is ‘Napier' – which is the maiden name of his grandmother.